german-auxiliary-verbs

 A fellow German learner doesn’t necessarily have to be someone in your class, but try to make verbal plans with someone at the same speaking level as you.

 Set up a coffee date, study session or even a party while speaking German!
+Doing this will force you to use some of the modal verbs:

-— Was möchtest du heute machen?
-(What would you like to do today?)
+Was möchtest du heute machen? — What would you like to do today?

-— Ich will einen Film sehen!
-(I want to see a movie!)
+Ich will einen Film sehen! — I want to see a movie!

-— Super!
-Ich kann um 6 Uhr mit dir treffen!
-(Super!
-I can meet with you at 6 o’clock!)
+Super!
+Ich kann um 6 Uhr mit dir treffen. — Super!
+I can meet with you at 6 o’clock.

 And so on.
-My friends and I still have conversations like these just because it’s fun to say as much as you can auf Deutsch!
+My friends and I still have conversations like these just because it’s fun to say as much as you can auf Deutsch.

 Write Out Your Own Conjugation Charts

 I always say that you should write out your own conjugation charts when learning any new verb, but this is super important when you’re learning the auxiliary and modal verbs.
-Like I said earlier, these verbs are all irregular and sometimes have some pretty tricky conjugations (remember that tricky sein!).

 I’d suggest copying down the charts included above in this article (yes, that includes the past tense ones, too) so that you physically get the information in your brain.